0Lkj0/Count_money/README.md

 # Count_money
 This project is made for my wife to count money

+# 2021.5.28 Start